Use Aurora HDR for free for 14 days.

 Creating this light setup for portraits is not so difficult.
 In modern-day studio portraits, the key light is usually filtered through diffusion or bounced off an umbrella to create a softer light.
 A softbox or beauty dish will work fine here.

 Let's talk about another feature of studio lighting for portraits.
 The fill light exists to fill in the shadows created by the key light.
-It’s positioned on the opposite side of the subject from the key light.
 This portrait lighting setup can be done with a reflector or white card or by a lighting instrument set to about ½ to 1/3 the illumination level of the Key Light.

 It’s perfectly possible to get great studio portraits with just a key light and fill—in other words, a softbox and a reflector.
 (Click here for the Slanted Len’s quick tutorial on how how to set up for a one-light portrait.)